mkftrivadis/asort/README.md

 ```

 #### Setting a Preset for Sorting
 As explained previously, the custom sorting function is global for all properties and receives the property name as the first parameter.
 Anyway, the plugin allows you to customize sorting on the property level only for a very special case.

 Assume that you have an array of persons with *name*, *age* and *status* which should signal their marital status through a `string` e.g. *married*, *divorced*, *single*, *widowed* just to name a few.
 Out of the box, you could only order people alphabetically according to their marital status.
 But if you needed the marital status to be sorted logically i.e. from *single* to *widowed* in the ascending case and reversely in the descending case, you could write a custom function.
-But you don't need to :) Through the **sort-preset**, you could predefine an ascending order with which a property could be sorted.
+Good news: you actually don't need to :)

+Through the **sort-preset**, you could predefine an ascending order with which a property could be sorted.
 For instance doing this:
 ```javascript
 $scope.myPresetForStatus = ['single', 'married', 'divorced', 'widowed'];
 ```